sixeyed/diamol/ch02/lab/README.md

 index.html
 ```

-3. We know where the HTML file is inside the container, so we can use `cp` to copy a local file into the container.
+3. We know where the HTML file is inside the container, so we can use `docker container cp` to copy a local file into the container.
 This will overwrite the `index.html` file in the container with the file in my current directory:

 ```
 docker container cp index.html 86b:/usr/local/apache2/htdocs/index.html
 ```

-> You can use the same file path format on Linux or Windows in the `cp` command
+> The format of the `cp` command is `[source path] [target path]`.
+The container can be the source or the target, and you prefix the container file path with the container ID (`86b` here).
+You can use the same file path format with forward-slashes on Linux or Windows in the `cp` command.

 4. Browse to the published port on http://localhost:8088 - you'll see your new content: